USCMI Innovation Cafe: Small Modular Reactor (SMR) Technologies for Maritime Applications

 - Enabling technologies (safety systems, monitoring & controls, emergency response, shielding, containment, and operational integration)

-Presentations will be to a panel of representatives from various, related government agencies.
+Presentations will be to a panel of industry and government representatives

 Track 2: Exhibitor Sessions